 Box is a Wyoming native and has worked as a ranch hand, surveyor, fishing guide, a small town newspaper reporter and editor, and he owned an international tourism marketing firm with his wife Laurie.
 In 2008, Box was awarded the "BIG WYO" Award from the state tourism industry.
 An avid outdoorsman, Box has hunted, fished, hiked, ridden, and skied throughout Wyoming and the Mountain West.
 He served on the Board of Directors for the Cheyenne Frontier Days Rodeo.
 They have three daughters.
 He lives in Wyoming.

-Two new novels will be published in 2013: Breaking Point (3/12, A Joe Pickett novel) debuted at #5 on the New York Times Bestseller List and remaind for five consecutive weeks.
-The Highway (a stand-alone featuring Cody Hoyt) will be released July 30, 2013.
+Two novels were published in 2013: Breaking Point (3/12, A Joe Pickett novel) debuted at #5 on the New York Times Bestseller List and remaind for five consecutive weeks.
+The Highway (a stand-alone featuring Cody Hoyt) was released July and debuted at #7 on the New York Times Bestseller List.

 The Stand Alone Novels: Blue Heaven (2008), Three Weeks to Say Goodbye (2009), Back of Beyond (2011), The Highway (2013).